mathieu-fournier/itwinjs-core/docs/ui/appui/configure-frontstage.md

 - **Dock/undock a widget** - drag a widget and drop it on one of widget targets.
 You can drag a widget tab or a widget title bar.
 Widget targets are displayed when you start dragging a widget, but you can use tabs or a title bar of another widget.
 - **Float a widget** - drag and drop a widget anywhere on the page.
 You can drag a widget tab or a widget title bar.
 - **Popout a widget** - click on the popout icon in the widget title bar.
-Close the window popup to return the widget to the original widget container.
+Close the opened browser window to return the widget to the original widget container.
 - **Resize a floating widget** - drag one of four edges or corners of a floating widget.
 - **Move a floating widget** - drag the widget by the title bar.
 - **Send back a floating widget** - click on the send back icon in the widget title bar.